cosmos/cosmos-sdk/x/staking/spec/01_state.md

 `ValidatorsByPower` is an additional index that provides a sorted list of potential validators to quickly determine the current active set.
-Here ConsensusPower is validator.Tokens/10^18.
+Here ConsensusPower is validator.Tokens/10^6 by default.
 Note that all validators where `Jailed` is true are not stored within this index.

 `LastValidatorsPower` is a special index that provides a historical list of the last-block's bonded validators.
 This index remains constant during a block but